On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: EXPERIMENTAL RESULTS

-As shown in Tab. \ref{tab:comparison_vargrasp_masekd_train}, the vision-only policies that have undergone the masked training procedure achieve significantly higher success rates, increasing the number of successful rollouts by a factor of 2 and achieving an overall success rate of 40\%.
-In particular, while the policies trained with the standard procedure often fail to establish contact between the match and the striker paper (46\% in this experiment), the policies that underwent the masked training procedure exhibit a significantly decreased probability of this failure mode (25\%).
+As shown in Tab. \ref{tab:comparison_vargrasp_masekd_train}, the vision-only policies that have undergone the masked training procedure achieve higher success rates, increasing the number of successful rollouts by a factor of 2, achieving a 40\% success rate.
+While policies trained with the standard procedure often fail to establish sufficient contact between the match and the striker paper (46\% of rollouts fail due to no contact or insufficient forces as shown in Fig.~\ref{fig:failure_analysis}), policies trained with the masked training procedure exhibit a lower probability of these failures (25\%).
 To underline this finding quantitatively, Fig.~\ref{fig:compare_ac_gen} compares the differently trained policies regarding action generation.
 It visualizes the translational outputs for the 5th action in the sequence along the y- (direction of acceleration along the striker paper) and the z-direction (controlling the height of the match tip).
 For the comparison, we consider a trajectory that has been obtained by rolling out the policy trained with the standard procedure.
 During this trajectory, the policy failed to establish contact between the match and the striker paper.
 Considering the z-component of the predicted action, before the start of the sideways motion, the policy that was trained using the masked procedure outputs lower values, thereby indicating that it wants to move the end effector lower, increasing the probability of making contact with the striker paper.
 Considering the y-direction, it is also evident that the policy trained using the standard procedure aims to move along the striker paper earlier.
 This behaviour again increases the probability of accelerating too early without making proper contact with the striker paper.
 We conclude that the masked training procedure increases the success rates of vision-only policies.
-Therefore, the availability of tactile observations can improve policy performance, even when tactile feedback is only provided during training.
+Therefore, the availability of tactile observations can improve policy performance, even when it is only provided during training.